InvasiveH8ter/NASDM/README.md

 Run all cells to produce a heatmap and histogram of false negatives.

 ### Customization
-You will notice there are lines of code which have been commented out by adding # in front.
+You will notice there are lines of code which have been "commented out" by adding # in front.
+This means that the line is read as text.

+These contain example script and instructions for adding your own environmental data (both static and timeseries) and occurence data.

+By removing the # from each line, you can run the block/cell.

+The following will direct you to where the specific customization examples are located

 #### Add Environmental Parameters